Nasdaq/alfheim/packages/generator-nef-index/README.md

 This package is part of the battery used to create new components for the Nasdaq Experience Framework.
 This package creates an `index.tsx` file, which contains the component.

+> _Note: It is recommended that you install and use [`generator-nef-component`](https://github.com/Nasdaq/alfheim/tree/9-add-readme-file/packages/generator-nef-component) rather than installing this package directly, unless you need to modify the individual file generators._

 By default, a component named `Test` created using this generator looks as follows:

 ```typescript